Brad Gushue beats Italy to clinch first seed at world curling playdowns

 This is Gushue’s first appearance at this competition.
 He has been pushed to a full 10 ends on just two occasions.

-“Hopefully we continue to play the way we [have been],” Gushue said.
+“Hopefully we continue to play the way we (have been),” Gushue said.
 “I think if we do that, it’s going to take a hell of a game from someone to beat us.
 But that’s not to say that it’s not going to happen.

 “And we still have to do our part to play that hell of a game.”

-The second seed will play Gushue in the 1-2 game and the third and fourth seeds will meet in Saturday’s Page 3-4 game.
-The 1-2 winner will advance to Sunday’s gold-medal game and the loser will play the 3-4 winner in the semi-final Saturday night.
+The Page 1-2 winner will advance to Sunday’s gold-medal game and the loser will play the 3-4 winner in the semifinal Saturday night.

 The 3-4 loser and semifinal loser will play for bronze on Sunday.
 The semifinal winner will play the 1-2 winner for the gold.